GeoBenchr: An Application-Centric Benchmarking Suite for Spatiotemporal Database Platforms: System Design

 \subsubsection{\textbf{Flight}}

 We consider an application that tracks flights across a certain region, in our case the German state of North Rhine-Westphalia (NRW).
 For this, we build on a semi-open source dataset by the Deutsche Flugsicherung (DFS) that includes all flights that passed through the airspace of NRW during 2023.
 These flights include both commercial and private aviation, with varying characteristics such as speed, altitude, and flight path.
-For this application scenario, we include further data on districts, counties, cities, and airports in the vicinity of NRW to enable more complex queries.
-We envision a flight tracking application user that wants to retrieve various statistics about flights, airports, and locations.
-This includes requests such as how busy an airport was during a certain time period, what flights came close to a certain location or city, or how many updates were received from flights during a certain time period.
-We provide literal versions of each query in our online appendix \footnote{\url{https://github.com/timchristianrese/GeoBenchr/blob/main/docs/query-templates.md}}, and exact SQL implementations in our repository.
+For this application scenario, we include further data on districts, counties, cities, and airports in the vicinity of NRW to enable more complex queries. \cref{tab:selected_queries} provides an overview of the queries that we show in our evaluation, with the full query set being available in our online appendix.

-\paragraph*{\textbf{Avi.Q1:} Count Flight Updates in Period} Air traffic control (ATC) wants to find out if any flights had a communication outage during a certain time period, and therefore wants to find the number of updates provided overall.
-Here, we count the number of flight position updates received during a given time period, with the parameters being the start and end time of said period.

-\paragraph*{\textbf{Avi.Q2:} Airport Utilization in Period} For this query, we envision a flight manager wanting to find the busiest airports during a certain time period to optimize staffing.
-We therefore count the number of flights that either departed or arrived at a given airport during a specified time period, with the parameters being the start and end time of said period.

-\paragraph*{\textbf{Avi.Q3:} Flights in Counties} Here, ATC wants to improve routing to avoid complaints from certain counties about noise pollution.
-This query finds all flights that passed through a certain county at any point in time, with the parameter being the county name.
-This county name is used to lookup the corresponding geometry from the supporting county dataset.

-\paragraph*{\textbf{Avi.Q4:} Find the Flight Closest to a Location Within Distance} Here, ATC receives a report about an aircraft, however can not identify it.
-The query finds the flight closest to the spotted location, given the point from the observer as a parameter.

-\paragraph*{\textbf{Avi.Q5:} Flights in County During Period} Wanting to specify the previous county query further, ATC now wants to find all flights that passed through a certain county during a specified time period.
-Here, we provide a county name and time period as parameters, which then uses the county geometry from the supporting dataset to find all flights that passed through it during the given time frame.

-\paragraph*{\textbf{Avi.Q6:} In City Radius During Period} ATC wants to find all flights that potentially violated a no-fly zone around a city during a certain time period, and therefore wants to find all flights that passed within a certain radius of a given city during a specified time period.